Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-27-thoughts_of_life.md

 ### Self-Reflection
 My current goal is a qualified CSE phd.

 #### step1: master code ability
+core: understand how the computer logically works from the code in a abstract way
 1. accumulate code experience - practice and practicce !

+#### step2: master mathematical ability
-2. understand how the computer logically works from the code
+core: understand how the formula works in a high-level way, not details, but meanings.

 ### Winter Break Daily Plan